 By Norbert Mao

-The writer is the President General of Democratic Party (DP)
+Norbert Mao is the President of the Democratic Party.